 The Responsibility Has Its Rewards campaign now involves eight member organizations: Live Nation, MLB, MLS, NASCAR, NBA, NCAA, NFL and NHL.
 As a result of each league-wide campaign, the number of fans participating in designated driver programs continues to grow.

 In the years since TEAM Coalition became an NPO, the number of dues-paying member organizations has grown from eight to twenty one, the TEAM Coalition full-time staff has grown to six employees, the annual budget is above one million dollars and the cooperative agreement with NHTSA provides $40,000 in support annually.

 From its original existence as a fully-funded NHTSA program to its current national NPO status, TEAM has always prioritized three things: (1) employee training, (2) fan education and (3) alcohol service policy creation, promotion and enforcement.

 - The TEAM goal is to train every employee at sports and entertainment facilities - both concessions and operations staff - in effective alcohol management.

-- Over 750 stadium and concessionaire managers, representing more than 100 facilities have attended a two-day Instructor Development Program, passed a certification exam, and are active TEAM trainers.
+- More than 1,000 stadium and concessionaire managers, representing more than 100 facilities have attended a two-day Instructor Development Program, passed a certification exam, and are active TEAM trainers.

 - TEAM training helps to identify the warning signs of intoxication, prevent underage drinking, and ensure the safety of all fans.